davidrunger/shaped/README.md

 # => false
 ```

-You can build an `Or` shape by invoking the `Shaped::Shape` constructor with more than one argument.
+You can build an `Any` shape by invoking the `Shaped::Shape` constructor with more than one argument.
 Below is a (rather artificial) example illustrating this.
 To match this `shape`, an object must be
 either greater than zero OR an Integer (or both).